WBC respond after calls to strip Charlo twins for missed drug tests

-The World Boxing Council have released a statement following controversy surrounding Jermall and Jermell Charlo.
+The World Boxing Council has released a statement following the controversy surrounding Jermall and Jermell Charlo.

 As WBN reported last week, the WBC’s Clean Boxing Program revealed FIVE missed drug tests during October and November.

 The solitary positive outcome, attributed to cruiserweight Kevin Lerena, is currently being contested.